DICE-UNC/indexing/README.md

 The former is used to interface with messaging services such as AMQP 0.9, AMQP 1.0, etc. This can be done by defining a Camel route.

 The latter is used to interface with indexers.
 IndexingService provides methods for an indexer to register and unregister.
-When an indexer is registered to the IndexingService, the IndexingService will relay all messages in the form of POJO that it receive to the indexer.
+When an indexer is registered to the IndexingService, the IndexingService will relay all messages that it receives to the indexer in the form of POJO.
 The indexer also acquires a reference to a scheduler automatically which allows the indexer to submit time-consuming tasks to be scheduled.
 Currently, the supported tasks are those which require access to the underlying data grid.
-Each task is composed of an object indicating which data object it needs to access and a continuation object which will be called by the scheduler when the data object and system resources becomes available.
+Each task is composed of an object indicating which data object it needs to access and a continuation object which will be called by the scheduler when the data object and system resources become available.
 A simple scheduler based on a thread pool model is included.
 More complex schedulers can be implemented by implementing the

     databook.listener.Scheduler